Vince Guaraldi: Mainstream success

+In early 1959, Guaraldi left his group to focus on solo projects.
+In April 1961, Guaraldi appeared with illustrator Don Freeman and mime Bernard Bragg on the one-off KQED television special Trio, in which the three artists challenged one another to improvised performances.
+While he may have remained a respected yet minor jazz figure, his 1962 album Jazz Impressions of Black Orpheus propelled him to prominence.
+Initially intended to complement covers of Antônio Carlos Jobim and Luiz Bonfá compositions, Guaraldi's original piece, "Cast Your Fate to the Wind", unexpectedly gained traction when radio disc jockeys favored it over its intended A-side, "Samba de Orpheus".
+The song, a gentle and distinctive jazz instrumental, spent 19 weeks on the Top 100 chart, peaking at No. 22, an uncommon achievement for the genre.
+Guaraldi subsequently won the Grammy Award for Best Original Jazz Composition.

 He embraced its popularity, remarking, "It's like signing the back of a check", and when asked if he had "sold out", he countered, "I feel I bought in".
 (Note: Guaraldi's response, "I feel I bought in" was reimagined as the slogan "He's not selling out: he's buying in" for the 2011 documentary film POM Wonderful Presents: The Greatest Movie Ever Sold, directed by Morgan Spurlock.)

-Capitalizing on this success, Fantasy Records released In Person, a live album recorded at The Trident in Sausalito, followed by Vince Guaraldi, Bola Sete and Friends, a collaboration with guitarist Bola Sete.
+Capitalizing on this success, Fantasy released In Person, a live album recorded at The Trident in Sausalito, followed by Vince Guaraldi, Bola Sete and Friends, a collaboration with guitarist Bola Sete.
 This partnership led Guaraldi to explore bossa nova and the electric piano, gaining further attention through an appearance on Ralph J. Gleason's Jazz Casual and the subsequent release of From All Sides (1965).
 A live performance at El Matador in 1965 was later issued as Live at El Matador (1966).